April 6, 2014

 - WrestleMania Axxess – WWE’s four-day, interactive fan festival at the Ernest N. Morial Convention Center

-- The 2014 WWE Hall of Fame Induction Ceremony at the New Orleans Arena
+- The 2014 WWE Hall of Fame Induction Ceremony at the Smoothie King Center (formerly the New Orleans Arena)

-- “Monday Night Raw” at the New Orleans Arena and other activities designed to give back to the host community including the WrestleMania Reading Challenge and “Be a Star” anti-bullying rallies.
+- “Monday Night Raw” at the Smoothie King Center and other activities designed to give back to the host community including the WrestleMania Reading Challenge and “Be a Star” anti-bullying rallies.

-Additional information on these and other events will be announced in the coming months at www.wrestlemania.com.
+Additional information on these and other events will be announced at www.wrestlemania.com.
 And, since this is New Orleans – world-renowned for its music, food and ability to successfully stage large-scale events – WrestleMania visitors can expect musical entertainment, culinary offerings and other special happenings.
-These events will be posted on this website as they become known.

 World Wrestling Entertainment (WWE) is the successor to a long line of pro wrestling sanctioning organizations dating back more than 60 years.
 Founded by Jess McMahon and Toots Mondt in 1952, it is currently the largest professional wrestling promotion in the world, reaching 13 million viewers in the U.S. and broadcasting its shows to more than 150 countries in 30 languages.